preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 Working with the layout
 *************************
-When working with the navigation bar layout, you can use all options for sections and block available in Omnia.
+When working with the navigation bar layout, you can use all options for sections and blocks available in Omnia.

 Start by clicking the x symbol to add a section.